MHubAI/examples/README.md

-# examples
+# MHubAI Usage Examples

-Repository storing example usages of MHub models.
+This repository stores example usages of MHub models, such as scripts and notebooks.